mohamedlafiteh/broch/README.md

 Building
 --------

-The easiest option is to use [stack](http://docs.haskellstack.org/en/stable/README/#the-haskell-tool-stack), particularly if you are new to Haskell.
+The easiest option is to use slack [stack](http://docs.haskellstack.org/en/stable/README/#the-haskell-tool-stack), particularly if you are new to Haskell.
 Follow the instructions to download and install stack (just adding the stack binary to your path), then

     $ git clone https://github.com/tekul/broch
     $ cd broch